mattgorle/cc_php_001_wc/README.md

 - [composer](https://getcomposer.org)

 > [!note]
-> `ccwc` has been developed using PHP 8.4, but is backwards compatible as far as 8.1
+> `ccwc` has been developed using PHP 8.4, but is backwards compatible as far as PHP 8.1

 ## Installation